About this book

 LOUISE HARE is a London-based writer and editor with an M.A. in Creative Writing from Birkbeck, University of London.
 In 2016, her short story “The Odyssey of Dee Lennox” was shortlisted for the Just Write Creative Writing Competition, and in 2017 she was a finalist for the prestigious Lucy Cavendish Fiction Prize.
 This Lovely City is her first novel.@LouRHarelouisehare.com

 Awards and Praise

 “Full of life and love, This Lovely City is a tender, at times heart-breaking depiction of a city at once familiar and unrecognizable.
-It made my heart soar, and should be on every Londoner's shelf.” — Stacey Halls, author of The Familiars
+It made my heart soar.” — Stacey Halls, author of The Familiars